May 13, 2026, 2:25 pm | Read time: 5 minutes

 What Studies Say About the Effects of Maltitol

-The body of research is not easy to categorize.
-A significant reason for this is potential conflicts of interest, such as the funding of individual studies by manufacturers.
+The study situation is not easy to assess.
+A significant reason for this is potential conflicts of interest, such as funding of individual studies by manufacturers.
 Even if meta-analyses or systematic reviews do not always directly disclose such conflicts, it does not mean that the individual studies contained within are free from them.
-Considering these limitations, a fairly clear picture still emerges.
+Considering these limitations, a fairly clear picture emerges.

 Impact on Blood Sugar